 If you have any questions or are looking for advice on how to access the Cohen Papers, or if you are interested in using the collection for a research project, please feel free to contact the Cohen Center’s Research Associate, Darren Reid.
 He is currently conducting his own research using the Cohen Papers and would be happy to answer your questions or put you in contact with someone who may be able to assist you further.
 Darren is located in Room 225C, North Stevens Hall, or alternatively you can contact him via email at email@example.com

-The William S. Cohen papers are housed in the Special Collections Department of the Raymond H. Fogler Library.
+The William S. Cohen Papers are housed in the Special Collection Department of the University of Maine’s Raymond H. Fogler Library.
 Access to some of the papers is restricted.
 Please contact the Special Collections Department for further information.

 Image Description: MS106_Cohen_Box3_Photos in the Office_005